Phaedra Parks Net Worth

 Career: After law school, Phaedra Parks landed a job working at Bridges, Ordmand & Faenza, a Geico in-house law firm.
 From there, she went on to have her own clients starting with a young star named Drama, who was in prison at the time he was supposed to be on tour.
 Phaedra was able to convince the Judge to let him go on his tour and she went along with him as insurance that he would return to finish out his sentence.
 After this case, many high profile clients began hiring her to represent them, including Michael Jackson, Bobby Brown, Ludacris, and more.
 Phaedra was given the honors as an Attorney of Distinction, by Jezebel Magazine and has served on the Board of The UGA Law School, Grammy Recording Board, and the G-Capp.
 She has also been noted as once being the President of Gate City Bar Association.
 In 2006, Phaedra received an award for Attorney of the Year and gained recognition in magazines such as Rolling Out Magazine and The Atlanta Business Chronicle.
 Phaedra Parks served as her husband's defense attorney in a racketeering charge before they were married in 2009.
 He was eventually sentenced to 18 years but only served five.

-Parks is the author of the bestselling"Secrets of the Southern Belle: How to Be Nice, Work Hard, Look Pretty, Have Fun, and Never Have an Off Moment, which provides amusing and entertaining insight and tips on how to have all the charm, confidence and grace of a true Southern Belle.
-As a motivational speaker, Parks regularly travels around the country speaking to different groups about subjects ranging from business and law to personal growth and achieving success.
-Also a licensed funeral director, Parks is in the process of opening a funeral home in the greater Atlanta area.
+Parks is the author of the bestselling "Secrets of the Southern Belle: How to Be Nice, Work Hard, Look Pretty, Have Fun, and Never Have an Off Moment."
+The book offers tips on how to have the grace, charm, and confidence of the true Southern Belle.

 Personal: Phaedra married Apollo Nida in 2009 after dating for 14 years.
 They have two sons.
 Their first son Ayden Adonis Nida was born in May of 2010, their second son, Dylan, was born in August 2013.
 In 2014, Nida was indicted on several counts of identity theft and fraud.
 Phaedra filed for divorce from Nida shortly after his arrest.
 Apollo Nida was sentenced to eight years in prison.